WORKING PAPERS

 Background Check Adjudication & Fair Chance Hiring. (with Amanda Agan & David Autor)

-Sticky Stereotypes: Inaccurate Beliefs and Observability. (with Anna Gifty Opoku-Agyeman)
+Sticky Stereotypes: Manager Identity & the Workplace. (with Anna Gifty Opoku-Agyeman)

 POLICY RESEARCH PAPERS